 Sarah Krug: Helping Home Business Owners Have More Time with Family

 Sarah Krug was a musician, raising a large family, and being crushed with surmounting debt when she turned to network marketing.
-Here’s her powerful story.
+Here is her powerful story in our exclusive interview.

 Thanks so much for this interview, Sarah!
-I’ve been aware of your blog for some time and excited to learn more about you.
+I have been aware of your blog for some time and excited to learn more about you.
 So, let’s get started!

 Where were you born and raised, what was childhood like, and what did you want to become when you grew up?

 I was born and raised in Bernardsville, New Jersey.
 I have a younger sister and brother.
 My dad always worked and my mom stayed at home to raise the kids until my younger brother went to school.

 With a stay at home mom, I remember we often went to the library, the town pool, my grandma’s house and had lots of playdates with friends.